An Extremely Goofy Movie: Plot

 During the first qualifiers for the X Games, Bradley discreetly blinds Max with a pocket mirror during his performance and installs a rocket booster on Goofy's skateboard.
 Goofy beats Max, and Max's team barely makes the semi-finals.
-Eventually, Max lashes out at Goofy, telling him to stay out of his life.
+Eventually, Max lashes out at Goofy, telling him to stay out of his life and storms off in anger.
 A depressed Goofy fails his first midterm exam and misses a date with Sylvia.
 Returning home, Goofy is motivated by his neighbor Pete to regain his focus.
-He goes back to college and reconciles with Sylvia, who helps him ace the rest of his exams.
-As Goofy quits the Gamma team, he overhears the group plotting to cheat for the semi-finals, but Max, still angry with his father over beating him in the qualifiers, disregards his warnings.
+Goofy goes back to college and reconciles with Sylvia, who helps him ace the rest of his exams.
+As Goofy quits the Gammas, he overhears the group plotting to cheat for the semi-finals, but Max, still angry with his father over beating him in the qualifiers, refuses to listen.

-At the semi-finals, all teams but Max's and the Gamma's are eliminated.
-Just before the final triathlon, Bradley eliminates P.J. from the games, leaving Max's team short one player and spurring Max to recruit and apologize to Goofy via jumbotron.
+At the semi-finals, all teams but Max's and the Gammas' are eliminated.
+Just before the final triathlon, Bradley eliminates P.J. from the games, leaving Max's team short one player and spurring Max to recruit and apologize to Goofy via the jumbotron.
 Throughout the race, Bradley and his team attempt to hinder Max's team, but only manage to eliminate Bobby.
-Although Goofy temporarily knocks out Bradley with a horseshoe in the final section of the race, his final trick results in Max and Gamma member Tank getting trapped underneath a flaming collapsed X logo.
+Although Goofy manages to knock out Bradley with a horseshoe in the final section of the race, his final trick results in Max and Gamma member Tank getting trapped underneath the wreckage of a logo.
 As Bradley passes them by, Max and Goofy rescue Tank, who assists Max in winning the race.
 Afterwards, Bradley concedes his defeat.
-Max calls off the bet, but allows a vengeful Tank to slingshot Bradley into the X Games blimp overhead.
+Max calls off the bet, but allows a vengeful Tank to advance on Bradley for betraying him and fling him into the X Games blimp overhead.
 During graduation day, Max gives Goofy his grand-prize trophy engraved with an affirmation of their bond, and Goofy drives away with Sylvia for their next date.